carloseugeniobrito/carlosbrito_data_science/README.md

 # Carlos Brito
 <sub>*Data Scientist Student*</sub>

-Formado em Administração com especialização em Finanças e Controladoria (IBMEC).
-Atualmente autodidata no aprendizado de Data Science, Analytics e programação.
+Graduated in Administration with specialization in Finance and Controllership (IBMEC).
+Currently self-taught in learning Data Science, Analytics and programming.

 **Background in:** Python, PowerBI, Machine Learning.